InitiumNovum/reinforcement_excercise/README.md

-# reinforcement_excercise
+# Reinforcement Excercise
-some code written during a course
+Some source code written as an excercise during a course.